inaos/iron-array-python/doc/source/reference/expressions.rst

 The current supported statements are:

-- assignmets, including augmented and annotated assignments
+- assignments, including augmented and annotated assignments
 - loops, `for` and `while`
 - conditionals, `if/elif/else`